 Thus you can create a summary table from multiple worksheets in Excel by using the Power Query Editor and Pivot Table.

-Read More: How to Create Table from Multiple Sheets in Excel (4 Easy Ways)
+Read More: How to Summarize Text Data in Excel

 2. Applying 3D Reference to Create Summary Table from Multiple Worksheets